English country house: Power houses

-The country house, however, was not just an oasis of pleasure for a fortunate few; it was the centre of its own world, providing employment to hundreds of people in the vicinity of its estate.
-In previous eras, when state benefits were unheard of, those working on an estate were among the most fortunate, receiving secured employment and rent-free accommodation.
-At the summit of this category of people was the indoor staff of the country house.
-Unlike many of their contemporaries prior to the 20th century, they slept in proper beds, wore well-made adequate clothes and received three proper meals a day, plus a small wage.
-In an era when many still died from malnutrition or lack of medicine, the long working hours were a small price to pay.
+The country house, however, was not just an oasis of pleasure for its owners; it was also a major centre of employment for local communities.
+Estate staff often had greater security and accommodation than many agricultural labourers, but their conditions were demanding, with long hours, strict hierarchies, and modest pay.

 As a result of the aristocratic habit of only marrying within the aristocracy, and whenever possible to a sole heiress, many owners of country houses owned several country mansions, and would visit each according to the season: Grouse shooting in Scotland, pheasant shooting and fox hunting in England.
 The Earl of Rosebery, for instance, had Dalmeny House in Scotland, Mentmore Towers in Buckinghamshire, and another house near Epsom just for the racing season.
 For many, this way of life, which began a steady decline in 1914, continued well into the 20th century, and for a few continues to this day.

 Minor country houses

-In the second category of Britain's country houses are those that belonged to the squirearchy or landed gentry.
+In the second category of England's country houses are those that belonged to the squirearchy or landed gentry.
 These tend either to have evolved from medieval hall houses, with rooms added as required, or were purpose-built by relatively unknown local architects.
 Smaller, and far greater in number than the "power houses", these were still the epicentre of their own estate, but were often the only residence of their owner.

 However, whether the owner of a "power house" or a small manor, the inhabitants of the English country house have become collectively referred to as the ruling class, because this is exactly what they did in varying degrees, whether by having high political influence and power in national government, or in the day-to-day running of their own localities or "county" in such offices as lord/deputy lieutenant, magistrates, or occasionally even clergy.

 The Country house mystery was a popular genre of English detective fiction in the 1920s and 1930s; set in the residence of the gentry and often involving a murder in a country house temporarily isolated by a snowstorm or similar with the suspects all at a weekend house party.